 The gate dates back to the medieval times, the 11th century, over the foundations of the original Roman gate.
 It’s now a symbol of Plovdiv and one of the most Instagrammable spots in Plovdiv.

 Location: pl.
 “Hisar kapiya” staria, 4000 Plovdiv, Bulgaria

 Where to Stay in Plovdiv

 Soon we’ll have a comprehensive guide on all the best places to stay while you’re visiting Plovdiv, but for now, here are our top three recommendations we send to friends and visitors who plan on visiting Bulgaria, our home!

 When I stay at a hostel, there are a few things that I look for: privacy curtains, personal reading lights, and outlet space for each bed.
 Bonus points if the hotel lobby is modern and inviting – and if the kitchen is well-stocked and beautiful to cook

 $$ – MID-RANGE – AVERAGE $50 to $100

-: A budget-friendly, highly reviewed hotel in the middle of Plovdiv’s historic UNESCO Old Town full of gorgeous Bulgarian National Revival architecture?
+A budget-friendly, well-reviewed hotel in the middle of Plovdiv’s historic UNESCO Old Town full of gorgeous Bulgarian National Revival architecture?
 Yes, please!
 Hotel Evmolpia is a true hidden gem in Plovdiv, with gorgeous antique furnishings and elegant decor that is fitting to the 19th-century vibe of the Old Town.
 Meanwhile, the bathrooms are modern and newly renovated, so it’s really the best of both worlds.
 Note that because it is inside the Old Town so you may have to walk a bit from your taxi, but the hotel will help you with directions.
 But that makes it all the easier to wake up for sunrise pictures!

 $$$ – LUXURY – AVERAGE $150+